Easy DIY Suncatchers Kids Can Make from Recycled Items

-Kids will love making these DIY suncatchers using tissue paper and recycled plastic lids!
+Kids will love making these DIY sun catchers using tissue paper and recycled plastic lids!
 A fun, eco-friendly craft that’s bright and easy.

 diy suncatcher

-I noticed when I was done with the yogurt that the containers were pretty solid . . . so like I good crafter, I washed them out and set them aside for the “right time.”
+I noticed when I was done with the yogurt that the containers and lids were pretty solid . . . so like I good crafter, I washed them out and set them aside for the “right time.”
 I knew a craft idea would strike.

 Are you looking for a fun, colorful, and eco-friendly craft to keep the kids entertained?
 These DIY suncatchers – made with recycled plastic lids and tissue paper – are the perfect project!